rust-lang/rust/text/0000-integer-overflow.md

 overhead when checks are enabled because compilers may have to forego other optimizations or code motion that might have been legal.
-This concern seems minimal since, in optimized builds, overflow checking will be considered *optional* and hence the compiler is free to ignore it.
-Certainly if we ever decided to change the default for overflow checking from *optional* to *enabled* in optimized builds, we would want to measure carefully and likely include some means of disabling checks in particularly hot paths.
+This concern seems minimal since, in optimized builds, overflow checking will not be enabled.
+Certainly if we ever decided to change the default for overflow checking to *enabled* in optimized builds, we would want to measure carefully and likely include some means of disabling checks in particularly hot paths.

 # Alternatives and possible future directions